-Find the Cheapest Homeowners Insurance Quotes in Your Area
+Find Cheap Homeowners Insurance Quotes in Your Area

-Your list should include:
+Your household inventory should include:

 - The item's serial number if it's available

-- The cost of the item -- with a receipt if you have it
+- The cost of the item — with a receipt if you have it

 - Place and date of purchase

-What's the best home inventory software?
+The best home inventory software

-Best paid software-Sortly:
+Best paid inventory app: Sortly